emersion/firefox-passwordmaker/README.md

 PasswordMaker
 =============

 This extension provides a simple PasswordMaker feature for Firefox.
-It's available on Firefox for Linux, Windows, Mac OSX and Android.
+It's available on Firefox for Linux, Windows, OS X and Android.

 ![PasswordMaker 0.11](https://cloud.githubusercontent.com/assets/506932/8762930/6fca6812-2d87-11e5-911b-6a7e354fcc45.png)